 Markram’s zealous ambitions led to controversy and eventually the dissolution of his leadership and committee.
-His critics’ concerns are not unfounded, either, as even in spite of The HBP’s scale, there is no denying the limitations of simulating ‘the human brain’: attempting, as Markram once proposed, “to understand the brain [and] its diseases”.
-Because ultimately, a singular entity will of course never be enough to offer absolute clarity in human cognition.
+His critics’ concerns are not unfounded, either, as even in spite of the HBP’s scale, there is no denying the limitations of simulating ‘the human brain’: attempting, as Markram once proposed, “to understand the brain [and] its diseases”.
+Because ultimately, a singular entity will of course never be a strong enough model to account for human cognition on the whole.

 The Importance of Individual Differences

-In fact, human experience is so unimaginably complicated, complicated to the point that there's no one brain that responds to stimuli in the exact same way as another.
-This, again, means that there is at the very least one factor of humanity that NC may never be able to reflect upon–individuality.
-Here, Robert Epstein, Harvard Psychology PhD and Psychology Today’s editor-in-chief-turned senior researcher for AIBRT, summarises:
+Ultimately, human experience is unimaginably complicated to the point that there's no one brain that responds to stimuli in the exact same way as another.
+This, again, means that there is at the very least one factor of humanity that NC may never be able to reflect upon: individuality.
+As Robert Epstein, Harvard Psychology PhD and Psychology Today’s editor-in-chief-turned senior researcher for AIBRT, summarises:

 “Even if we had the ability to take a snapshot of all of the brain’s [approximately] 86 billion neurons and then to simulate the state of those neurons in a computer, that vast pattern would mean nothing outside the body of the brain that produced it.”